 The industry is dead!
 You can’t make any money!
 Stop now!
 Don’t even try it!
 You’re crazy!
 Get out of music!
 Sell your interface!
 Go get a “real” job!
-Yeah yeah, we’ve all heard this and maybe you’ve even said some version of this at some point in your life.
-It’s always the same thing with everything, the past was better, the old way is the right way, and these stupid kids are ruining everything.
+Yeah yeah, we’ve all heard this, and maybe you’ve even said some version of this at some point in your life.
+It’s always the same thing for everything, the past was better, the old way is the right way, and these stupid kids are ruining everything.

 I used to complain about younger inexperienced engineers who had home studios and were charging $20 an hour.
 I thought these types of engineers and studios were taking away from real engineers and that no one can live off of $20 an hour.
 I thought they were destroying the entire industry.
 But I was wrong.
-These engineers are there because the technology allows for it and there’s a demand.
+These engineers are there because the technology allows for it, and there’s a demand.

-So if the industry isn’t dead then what the fuck is happening?
+So if the industry isn’t dead, then what the fuck is happening?

 It changed.
 Things change.

 Anyone from the old generation and even younger kids may complain that the state of the industry isn’t what it used to be.
-The truth is, things change whether you like it or not and crying over it doesn’t help.
+The truth is, things change whether you like it or not, and crying over it doesn’t help.